 The goal of this website is simple – to help Canadians build online businesses and blogs.
 We started a few years ago in the web design space and quickly realised there wasn’t enough high quality information to help people get started.

-We built this site as an education resource for people looking to bootstrap their first website or upgrade their hosting.
+We started Hosting Canada as an educational resource for people looking to bootstrap their first website or upgrade their hosting.

 - Objective Information – There are a lot of people out there promoting services or companies that they have never even used let alone tested.